 - Learn to talk about sounds, syllables and words – when reading books or out and about looking at signs, talk about the letters and the sounds the letters make.
 Can make it into a game, like “I spy” – “I spy with my little eye, something that starts with /s/”.

 - Reduce screen time – World Health Organisation says maximum 1 hour for under 5 years.

 - Focus on imaginative play – this helps to develop storytelling, describing skills and vocabulary.

-Before children are able to engage and participate in the classroom, they must first develop the ability to self regulate, attend and have adequately developed motor skills.
-These skills enable them to be an effective learner in the classroom.
+Before children are able to engage and participate in the classroom, they first begin to learn to self regulate, attend and have adequately developed motor skills.
+These skills enable them to access the learning at school.

 To do this; children need adequate fine and gross motor skills (pencil control when writing and postural stability when sitting at a table) and to be able to process sensory information.
 This in turn allows them to filter all sensory input, to disregard distractions and remain regulated to concentrate and attend.
 Together, this supports the child’s classroom participation and engagement.